Woo-Hoo Dunnit?

 "Woo-Hoo Dunnit?" is the twenty-second and penultimate episode of the thirtieth season of the American animated television series The Simpsons, and the 661st episode overall.
+The episode was directed by Steven Dean Moore and written by Brian Kelley.
 It aired in the United States on Fox on May 5, 2019.

+In this episode, the Simpson family is investigated to determine who stole Lisa's college fund.
+Will Forte, Jackie Mason, and Liev Schreiber guest starred.
+Filmmaker Ken Burns appeared as himself.
+The episode received positive reviews.

 This was the final episode featuring Russi Taylor to be released in her lifetime, two months before her death in July 2019.
 It was the final episode to feature Jackie Mason as Rabbi Krustofsky before his death in July 2021.

 Plot

 A documentary crime series, Dateline: Springfield, interviews the Simpson family after Marge and Lisa, returning home, find that Lisa's college fund of $670.42, hidden in a can of kitchen cleanser under the sink, is missing.
 The police are called and Chief Wiggum and Lou investigate, but when the narrator casts suspicion on the Simpson family, Marge gets angry at the accusations.

 A call to the police made by Helen Lovejoy brings Marge to the top of the list of suspects, accusing her of using the money for her gambling problem, though surveillance footage shows that even though she went to the casino, she resisted the temptation and walked out.
 The next suspect is Homer, due to his tab at Moe's Tavern being cut off.
 The police speculate that when Homer got drunk, he stumbled home, fell on and ate some spaghetti leftovers, and then upon stumbling on the cleanser cup with the money, used the cleanser to clean the kitchen and used the money to pay the tab.
 The police find out that Homer has an alibi: he had accidentally made a six-hour call that night to Disco Stu while licking spaghetti off the entire kitchen.

 The next suspect is Bart, who is accused by Milhouse of buying green slime with the money.
 Bart knew of the money under the sink but always paid back what he borrowed.
 He masterminded slime production (à la Breaking Bad, at Springfield Elementary, but when the market price fell, he sold his remaining inventory to Comic Book Guy and put the money back in the can, filming this in case the police would not believe him.